gborelli89/VisualEFM.jl/README.md

 ### Erosion animation

 An animation can also be created when a sequence of images is subtracted from a background image (taken at the beginning of the test when no pattern is presented).
-The function `anim_erosion` can be applied.
+The function `erosion_anim` can be applied.
 The required parameters are:

 * `sname`: string with the file name to be saved (should be .gif)
 * `imgs`: array of images for which the erosion patterns are to be extracted